 Private docs are the default when creating a new document in the app and are similar to private projects in that they can only be seen by you until you choose to share them with another user or move them to a space or project.
 These docs are only accessible to you and are not visible to anyone else in your workspace.

 To create a new document, you need to provide at least a name.
-Documents must be created using multipart/form-data
+Documents must be created using multipart/form-data (not JSON) to allow proper handling of the document content.

 Documents can be created in a document space, within a project, or as private documents.